 - Sustainable supply chain management

-This project is based on the output and outcomes of the flagship EU funded Open Discovery Space project: A socially-powered and multilingual open learning infrastructure to boost the adoption of eLearning resources.
+This project was based on the output and outcomes of the flagship EU funded Open Discovery Space project: A socially-powered and multilingual open learning infrastructure to boost the adoption of eLearning resources.

 We led dissemination, validation, impact, motivation and sustainability development.